-It is really comfortable to grip this way, and I now use "three inches added" to my usual walking stick length.
+It is really comfortable to grip this way, and I now use "3-1/2 inches added" to my usual walking stick length.
 I wholeheartedly recommend you try it too! :-)

-This is very comfortable grip for "Every Day Carry" (EDC) as a gentlemen's Tactical Walking Stick, as your middle finger can nestle in the space just below the top cap with the thumb over the top.
+This very comfortable grip is for "Every Day Carry" (EDC) as a gentlemen's Tactical Walking Stick,because your middle finger can nestle in the space just below the top cap with the thumb over the top.
 The extra length allows this grip to work the best, and you can still use the over the top grip,... but your elbow will be a little more bent.

 This Grade 5 Titanium Alloy is often used in Aerospace applications, where lives could be put at risk using anything less.
 Titanium also has some noteworthy attributes over other material choices.
 An important one is the more it is stressed, the higher any resistance to additional stresses becomes.
 It is also well suited to a "tactical" application use because the material has a deadening quality, and any vibrations reaching the hand from performing striking maneuvers are noticeably reduced compared to other commonly used materials.